It’s Time for Positive Displacement

 We find ourselves asking whether there’s a better way.
 And I think there is.

-You see, many of our resolutions have to do with taking things out of our lives – whether it’s food, habits or ways of thinking.
+You see, many of our goals have to do with taking things out of our lives – whether it’s food, habits or ways of thinking.

 But with this comes a sense of loss.
 A break in the rhythm of our lives as we know it.
 And so we yearn to regain this rhythm, a sense of normalcy.
 Our resolutions falling by the wayside as a result.